arlyon/stailwc/readme.md

 This is an experimental SWC transpiler to bring compile time tailwind macros to SWC (and nextjs) a-la twin macro.
-The goal is to give the same great performance and flexibility while performing considerably better than babel-based alternatives.
+The goal is to give the same great compile-time ergonomics and flexibility while performing considerably better than babel-based alternatives.
 Supports both `emotion` and `styled-components`.

 ## Compatibility Chart